nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 * Nmcli not Installed Error

 If you try to use `nmcli` and you get an error that it is not found or is not a command, chances are that you are using a C.H.I.P.
-Pro buildroot image.
+Pro Buildroot image.
 The `nmcli` commands only apply to C.H.I.P.
 Pro using Debian linux.

 ## SSH